tomjoht/learnapidoc/_includes/content/activities/create_swaggerui_display.md

 1. Go to the [Swagger UI GitHub project](https://github.com/swagger-api/swagger-ui).
 2. Click **Clone or download**, and then click **Download ZIP**.
 Download the files to a convenient location on your computer and extract the files.

 	  The only folder you'll be working with in the downloaded zip is the `dist` folder (short for distribution).
 Everything else is used only if you're recompiling the Swagger files, which is beyond the scope of this tutorial.
-If desired, you could drag the `dist` folder out of the `swagger-ui-master` folder so that it stands alone.
+If desired, you can drag the `dist` folder out of the `swagger-ui-master` folder so that it stands alone.

 3. In your Chrome browser, press **Cmd+O** (Mac) or **Ctrl+O** (Windows), browse to the `dist` folder, and select the `index.html` file,